MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 # What is a Fabric task flow?

+Workspaces are places to collaborate with colleagues to create collections of items such as lakehouses, warehouses, and reports.
+This article describes workspaces, how to manage access to them, and what settings are available.

+A workspace is consists of the a header, toolbar, and a main window.
+The main window has two views, list view and lineage view.

+Lineage view shows....

+List view

+List view is divided into two sections: task flow and items list.

+Items list:

+The items list lists the items and folders that the workspace contains.
+The items list can be filtered by Keyword or by task, item type, workload, or owner, using the filters in the workspace toolbar, or by selecting a task in the task flow.

+Task flow:

+Contains a canvas where you can create a visualization of the structure of your work in the workspace.
+The task flow helps you organize, visualize, and keep track of your work.
+It consists of tasks that represent the kind of work/activity that is being done in the workspace.
+There are XX task types that represent common activities.
+Each task type has recommended item types (i.e. the types of items that are typically used in the task).
+To use a task flow, you can either build your own, task by task, or you can start with one of the ten predefined task flows provided with Fabric.

+A workspace has only one task flow.
+You configure it either by building yourself or be starting with one of the predefined task flows that come with Fabric.

+While the task flow helps you organize and visualize your work, it is a visual representation only.
+Connecting tasks together in a task flow does not do any of the actual work connecting Fabric items.
+That you do using the usual methods of creating items.

 A Fabric task flow is a visualization of the logical structure of your work in the workspace.
 Fabric provides a range of predefined, end-to-end task flows based on industry best practices that are intended to make it easier to get started with your project.
 In addition, you can customize the task flows to suit your specific needs and requirements.
 This enables you to create a tailored solution that meets your unique business needs and goals.

 With task flows, you can understand how items are connected and work together in your workspace.
 This makes it easier for you to navigate your workspace, even as it becomes more complex over time.
 Moreover, you can easily standardize your team's work and keep your design and development work in sync to boost the team's collaboration and efficiency.

+THINGS TO MENTION:
+Only one taskflow per workspace
+Start with an empty, default configuration - rename and start populating. or choose preconfigured.
+The task flow interacts with the items list as a filter.

 ## Terms

 * **Task flow**: A task flow is a collection of connected tasks that represent relationships in a process or collection of processes that complete an end-to-end data solution.

 * **Task**: A task is a unit of process in the task flow.
-On a task, it provides task type and item recommendations to help you select the appropriate item and allows you to create and attach items to tasks, as well as to navigate items.
+A task has recommended item types to help you select the appropriate item when building your solution.
+Tasks can also help you navigate the items in the workspace.

 ## Task types